-If you are new to the Redlands or new to the Relands hash, this is the page for you.
-Please consider joining us for a run, we would love to meet you, and you WILL have fun in addition to many other benefits.
+If you are new to the Redlands or new to Redlands Hash, this is the page for you.
+Join us for a run, we would love to meet you!
+You will have fun and meet plenty of people with similar interests!

 Who are the Redlands Hash House Harriers?